habitat-sh/habitat/web/README.md

-# bldr Web
+# Habitat Web

-This is the web application for the bldr SaaS.
+This is the web application for the Habitat SaaS.

 This is a single page app built using [Angular 2](https://angular.io/).